Flavia Laos

-is a Peruvian actress, TV host, singer, influencer and model.
+is a Spanish-born Peruvian TV host, singer, influencer and model.
 She appeared as a contestant in the reality television series Too Hot to Handle.
 In 2019, she released her debut music album, Despierta.

 In 2022, she won the "Latin Influencer of the Year" award at the People's Choice Awards, the very first Peruvian winner of this category.

 Laos learned to speak English at the San Silvestre School and Colegio Villa María.
-Afterwards, she decided to pursue a career of nutrition at the Scientific University of the Perú.
+Afterwards, she decided to pursue a career in nutrition at the Scientific University of the Perú.